Citizenry/platform/docs/frequently-asked-questions.md

 As with many things, it depends.

-**Are you are planning on developing new code for Ushahidi, or testing the platform?** Use one of the development setups.
+**Are you are planning on developing new code for StreetSignal, or testing the platform?** Use one of the development setups.

 * If you are already familiar with XAMPP and want to avoid using Vagrant for performance or familiarity issues, then go with the [XAMPP Install guide](development-and-code/setup\_alternatives/xampp.md).
-* If you are familiar with Vagrant, or willing to learn how to setup Vagrant + Homestead and you have a machine capable of running a virtual machine and vagrant, then go with [the vagrant based setup](development-and-code/setup\_alternatives/vagrant-setup.md) (This is the setup Ushahidi staff uses on a daily basis!)
+* If you are familiar with Vagrant, or willing to learn how to setup Vagrant + Homestead and you have a machine capable of running a virtual machine and vagrant, then go with [the vagrant based setup](development-and-code/setup\_alternatives/vagrant-setup.md) (This is the setup StreetSignal staff uses on a daily basis!)
-* If you are a frontend developer that wants to contribute without setting up the backend, then try [setting up the platform client](development-and-code/setup\_alternatives/setting-up-the-platform-client/) only, and using the API route of an ushahidi.io deployment.
+* If you are a frontend developer that wants to contribute without setting up the backend, then try [setting up the platform client](development-and-code/setup\_alternatives/setting-up-the-platform-client/) only, and using the API route of an streetsignal.io deployment.
 This the fastest way to get started.

-**Are you ready to deploy Ushahidi for others to use?**
+**Are you ready to deploy StreetSignal for others to use?**

 * if you plan to modify the code in some way, follow the [Installing for production environments setup guide](development-and-code/setup\_alternatives/installing-for-production-environments.md).
-* If you want to deploy Ushahidi without worrying about upgrading, monitoring services, or hosting it yourself, start a new deployment in [http://ushahidi.io/create](http://ushahidi.io/create) and we will manage all the tech for you.
+* If you want to deploy StreetSignal without worrying about upgrading, monitoring services, or hosting it yourself, start a new deployment in [http://streetsignal.io/create](http://streetsignal.io/create) and we will manage all the tech for you.
-* If you're looking for something in between, [Contact the Ushahidi team ](http://gitter.im/ushahidi/Community)and we'll figure it out!
+* If you're looking for something in between, [Contact the StreetSignal team ](http://gitter.im/streetsignal/Community)and we'll figure it out!
 We're always happy to chat.

-### How do I install Ushahidi?
+### How do I install StreetSignal?

-A step by step guide on how to install Ushahidi can be found [here](development-and-code/setup\_alternatives/installing-for-production-environments.md).
+A step by step guide on how to install StreetSignal can be found [here](development-and-code/setup\_alternatives/installing-for-production-environments.md).

 ### Can I install the Platform API?

 Yes you can.
-You can follow this link for more resources on how to install: [here](https://docs.ushahidi.com/platform-developer-documentation/tech-stack/api-documentation).
+You can follow this link for more resources on how to install: [here](https://docs.streetsignal.com/platform-developer-documentation/tech-stack/api-documentation).

 ### Do you support Windows installations?